m3dwards/longmynd.org/content/sites/caer-caradoc.md

   physicalMaps: 1:50000 137 or Explorer 217
   what3words: buggy.glorious.thin
 sensitivities:
+  - sensitivity: This is a LMSC members only site.
+This is due to no agreed landing field permissions.
   - sensitivity: This area is used by low flying military aircraft on weekdays.
 accessAndParking: From A49 2m north of Church Stretton or Cardington.
 flying: >-